InjectiveLabs/solidity-contracts/docs/erc20_multivm_token_standard.md

-# ERC20 and Multi-Token Standard on Injective
+# ERC20 and Multi-VM Token Standard on Injective

-Injective implements its multi-token standard for ERC-20 tokens using the Bank precompile, which connects EVM-based smart contracts to the native `x/bank` module.
+Injective implements its multi-vm token standard (MTS) for ERC-20 tokens using the Bank precompile, which connects EVM-based smart contracts to the native `x/bank` module.
 This model eliminates double-accounting and enables seamless interoperability between the EVM and the native chain state.